gui999/ArduiPin/README.txt

+DISCLAIMER:
+BE AWARE THAT THIS SOFTWARE IS MOSTLY UNTESTED IN REAL PINBALL CAB APPLICATION!

+Since my pinball project is still at it's very begining, I have no way right now to test the outputs other than making sure the data sent is OK in a console mode.
+I'm still waiting and gathering all the hardware needed for my cab.
+Only the inputs got tested with Visual Pinball (but it works nice! :D).

+FOR NOW, YOU SHOULD CONSIDER THIS BIT OF CODE MORE LIKE A PROOF OF CONCEPT.

+And without the PC interface code, this is pretty much useless and I won't release it for now since it's actually a HUGE mess bad hardcoded testing mode button all over the place piece of software.

+WHAT IS ARDUIPIN:
 Turns the Arduino into an interface (I/O) for Virtual Pinball Cabinets in hope to replace the LedWiz for controling the differents "toys" (ouputs) and the leds.
 As for inputs, it will/should replace a keyboard controller like the Ipac, a